DeSevilla/FractalGen/README.md

 Can generate [Julia sets](https://en.wikipedia.org/wiki/Julia_set) and variations on the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

-The command to run is `python main.py --config CFG`, where CFG is the path of a YAML config file.
+The command to run is `python main.py --config CFG`, where CFG is the path of a YAML configuration file.
-See default.yaml and variable.yaml for examples of YAML config files.
-Full config parameter documentation is below
+See default.yaml and variable.yaml for example configs.
+Full config parameter documentation is below.

 ![spiraling tiled fractal](./examples/julia0031_169_50.png)

 Config parameters:

-* Run type
+* Run parameters
   * run_type: String specifying what type of output we're producing.
 Options:
     * julia: generate a Julia set
     * mandelbrot: generate a Mandelbrot-like set.
 Will ignore the 'param' variable seen below.